 In 2018, Arts Help launched the A.R.T.S Project.
 The venture focused on taking waste generated from billboards and creating unique, sustainable backpacks, and combating the environmental toll of the fast fashion industry.

 “A.R.T.S” stands for the four primary focuses of the project: (A)wareness, (R)eusability, (T)ransformation, and (S)ustainability.
 In line with our sustainable mandate , Arts Help shifted focus towards the problems with the global growth of fast fashion.
 Global organizations estimate 20% of the world’s water waste comes from textile production, a number that increased drastically as fast fashion became an industry staple.
 But the crisis caused by mass-produced cheap clothing hasn’t even reached its peak, with environmental organizations estimating by 2050 that the textile industry will account for 26% of the world’s carbon budget.

-With this project, Arts Help saw an opportunity not only to remedy a current problem, but also to inspire future generations to prevent further crises.
+With this project, Arts Help saw an opportunity not only to remedy a current problem but also to inspire future generations to prevent further crises.
 Billboards are made of durable, waterproof high-quality vinyl, but are often discarded after their brief displays.
-Partnering with out-of-home billboard companies throughout Canada, Arts Help designers were inspired by the variety of typography, colors, and abstract designs collected.
+Partnering with Canada's largest independent boutique realty firm, Arts Help designers were inspired by the variety of typography, colours, and abstract designs collected.
 Each backpack only utilized existing material, and creators sewed together pieces into one-of-a-kind designs.